httpdss/struct/docs/configuration.md

 ##### `slugify`

 This filter converts a string into a slug.
-It takes an optional argument to specify the separator character (default is `-`).
+It takes no arguments: the value is lowercased, runs of whitespace become a single hyphen, and any character that is not `a-z`, `0-9`, or `-` is removed.

 ```yaml
 files: